Smiley-McSmiles/BMM/README.md

 # Description

-BASH Mod Manager is a CLI Mod Manager for Bethesda Games (for now?)
+BASH Mod Manager is a CLI

 # Getting Started